 Next, try to blend into the site.
 If you run a site about dog training and you’re posting on a site about music you shouldn’t write that you run a dog training site.
 Instead, go incognito: creatively make your page relevant to your site and theirs.

-Let’s say I ran a site about SEO and wanted a link from YourListen.com.
-When filling out my profile I’d focus on my taste in music, and only casually mention that I do SEO.
-That way, if a mod ever look at my page, it looks like I’m a member of the community that also happens to run a website about SEO.
+Let’s say you run a site about SEO and want a link from a music directory.
+When filling out your profile, focus on your taste in music, and only casually mention that you do SEO.
+That way, if a mod ever look at your page, it looks like you’re a member of the community that also happens to run a website about SEO.